 With increasing spatial resolution, the model is able to represent more of the scale interactions explicitly and the need for SKEB should be reduced.
-This, could be at least partly a justification for deactivating the numerical dissipation rate contribution with the higher resolution TCo639 ensemble, where TCo refers to triangular truncation with a cubic octahedral grid.
+This, could be at least partly a justification for deactivating the numerical dissipation rate contribution with the higher resolution TCo639 ensemble.
 Nevertheless, until deep convection is explicitly resolved, one may see a need for including a stochastic convective backscatter.
 However, the stochastic convective momentum transport perturbations can also be introduced in an alternative manner (cf. Section 3).
 Recent work by Malardel and Wedi (2016) looking at the energy transfer in high-resolution, convection-permitting IFS integrations indicates that backscatter happens through available potential energy.